José María Larocca: Biography

-Larocca began riding again in 2003 at the age of thirty-four after being unable to forget his love of horses.
-In 2008, Larocca completed the Lyon Grand Prix with no jumping faults, making him believe he could compete at the highest level of equestrianism.
-In 2009, Larocca came in third at the Zurich Grand Prix, sixth at the Valencia Grand Prix, and sixth at the Patrignano Grand Prix.
+After a hiatus, Larocca began riding again in 2003 at the age of thirty-four.
+In 2009, Larocca placed third at the Zurich Grand Prix, sixth at the Valencia Grand Prix, and sixth at the Patrignano Grand Prix.
 In 2011, Larocca came in fourth at the Frankfurt Grand Prix, and in 2012 he came in sixth at the Valkenswaard Grand Prix.